Letters to God: Box office

-Letters to God released to theaters on April 9, 2010 in 897 theaters.
+Letters to God released to theaters on April 9, 2010, in 897 theaters.
 It debuted #10 at the box office with $1,101,204.00 in its opening weekend.
 Similar to recent Christian film To Save a Life, Letters to God received strong box office results in smaller markets with a higher concentration of Christian moviegoers, including Charlotte, North Carolina, and Columbus, Ohio.
 Tracking for the film was highest among families and females.
 The film dropped 43% in its second weekend, $620,580, accumulating $2,020,830 in two weeks.
 It closed in June 2010 after grossing $2.85 million, falling just $150,000 short of its budget.
 Total domestic video sales have amounted to slightly over $6 million.

 Reception

 Letters to God received mixed reviews: generally negative from mainstream film critics and far more positive from Christian ones.
+Metacritic, which uses a weighted average, assigned the film a score of 31 out of 100, based on 7 critics, indicating "generally unfavorable" reviews.

 John Beifuss of The Commercial Appeal called the film a "sometimes moving, sometimes awkward blend of sentimental family drama, childhood cancer education and Christian proselytizing".
 Roger Moore of the Orlando Sentinel gave the film 1½ out of 4 stars, "Letters to God is certainly family-friendly, [but] the blandness robs it of whatever emotion or redemption the filmmakers were shooting for."
 The NYC Movie Guru gave the film a positive review, "Letters to God manages to be a bighearted, uplifting and captivating drama for all ages.
 It will inspire you to open your heart compassionately and to find hope, faith and comfort throughout your life’s hardships."

 The film was extremely well received by Christian film critics.
 The Dove Foundation gave the film five stars.
 Phil Boatwright of the Baptist Press called the film "A triumph.
 One of the best films you and your family will see all year."
 Ted Baehr of Movieguide said, "Letters to God is an impressive movie.
 It is extremely well written.
 The dialogue is edgy and drives the story forward.
 The production quality is first rate.
 There is even great attention to the music... the type of movie you want everyone to see, one of the most encouraging and inspiring movies in a long time."
 Plugged In (publication) said, "Letters to God actually goes well beyond the tried-and-true tale of a sweet kid who has cancer.
 It does so by adding the spiritual dimension."